Shakey the robot: History

+It was originally designed to have two retractable arms.

 Now retired from active duty, Shakey is currently on view in a glass display case at the Computer History Museum in Mountain View, California.
 The project inspired numerous other robotics projects, most notably the Centibots.

 Software

 The robot's programming was primarily done in LISP.
 The Stanford Research Institute Problem Solver (STRIPS) planner it used was conceived as the main planning component for the software it utilized.
 As the first robot that was a logical, goal-based agent, Shakey experienced a limited world.
 A version of Shakey's world could contain a number of rooms connected by corridors, with doors and light switches available for the robot to interact with.

 Shakey had a short list of available actions within its planner.
 These actions involved traveling from one location to another, turning the light switches on and off, opening and closing the doors, climbing up and down from rigid objects, and pushing movable objects around.
 The STRIPS automated planner could devise a plan to enact all the available actions, even though Shakey himself did not have the capability to execute all the actions within the plan personally.

-An example mission for Shakey might be something like:

-"An operator types the command "push the block off the platform" at a computer console.
+An example mission for Shakey might be something like, an operator types the command "push the block off the platform" at a computer console.
 Shakey looks around, identifies a platform with a block on it, and locates a ramp in order to reach the platform.
 Shakey then pushes the ramp over to the platform, rolls up the ramp onto the platform, and pushes the block off the platform.
-Mission accomplished."